jarrodscott/istmobiome-web/content/authors/david-coil/_index.md

 # Display name
 title: David Coil

 # Username (this should match the folder name)
 authors:
 - david-coil

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Project Scientist

 # Organizations/Affiliations
 organizations:
 - name:
   url:

 # Short bio (displayed in user profile at end of posts)
 bio: Interested in host-microbe interactions, their evolution, and their role in ecosystem function and stability.